rainergo/UASFRA-MS-KnowledgeGraph/src/models/README-models.md

                         "Expenditure": ["period", "label"]
                         "Revenue": ["period", "label"]
                         }
 ###### The "period" Node property usually refers to the business year of the respective company which mostly corresponds with the calendar year.
-The "label" property of a Node refers to its concrete data point name such as "Gross Scope 1 Greenhouse Gas Emissions" for the Node "Scope1".
+The "label" property of a Node refers to its concrete data point name such as "GrossScope1GHGEmissions" for the Node "Scope1".

 #### - node_value_props
 ###### Node value properties ("node_value_props") are quantitative properties that are usually of datatype "decimal" as defined in the w3-consortium's XMLSchema ("http://www.w3.org/2001/XMLSchema#") and express the units a Node label (such as "Gross Scope 1 Greenhouse Gas Emissions") is measured in.